You are here:Home»KB»Media»Capture and convert DV tapes with chapters

 • Turn your camcorder on.

-• Windows will find a new device and then new drivers for it are installed
+• Windows will find a new device and then new drivers for it are installed.
+It location indevice manage should be in `Imaging devices`:

 • The camera should be turned to the correct mode for data transfer if not already.